-We tracked investment sales for net lease properties over the past eight quarters from Q1 2019 to Q4 2020.
-The search parameters include triple net lease sales only, excluding portfolio and multi-property sales.
-The number of transactions and dollar volume is broken out by region, encompassing the Midwest, Mountain, Northeast, South, and West regions.
+We tracked investment sales for net lease properties over the past nine quarters from Q1 2019 to Q1 2021.
+The search parameters include triple net sales only, excluding portfolio and multi-property sales.
+Number of transactions and dollar volume are broken out by region, encompassing the Midwest, Mountain, Northeast, South, and West regions.
 We then presented price per square foot and capitalization rates for these transactions over the same period.
 Based on the data, it is evident that the number of sales and dollar volume dropped off considerably in Q2 and Q3 2020 at the height of the pandemic.
-However, the market rebounded in Q4 2020 to surpass Q1 2020 levels in number of sales and dollar volume.
+Q1 2021 transactions and dollar volume show a slight dip from a strong Q4 2020.